Azure/azure-sdk-for-java/sdk/identity/azure-identity-extensions/README.md

 token as a password to connect with MySQL.

 ## Architecture
-This picture shows how the Azure Identity Extensions (JDBC authentication plugin) authenticates with MSI.
+This picture shows how the Azure Identity Extensions (JDBC authentication plugin) authenticates with Azure AD.
 ![Architecture](img/passwordless-connections-from-java-apps-to-data-services.jpg)

 ## Examples